wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh dashboard includes a configuration where you can define custom values for several options.
+   :description: The Wazuh dashboard includes configuration options to define custom settings.
 Learn more about it in this section.

 .. _wazuh_dashboard_config_file:

 Configuration
 =============

-The configuration related to Wazuh plugins can be defined in:
+You can configure the Wazuh dashboard and plugins as follows:

 - **Plugins settings**: